parski/wolfram-alpha-firefox-addon/README.md

 Compute answers using Wolfram's breakthrough technology & knowledgebase, relied on by millions of students & professionals.

-Use keyword wa in the address bar to ask WolframAlpha.
+Use keyword `=` in the address bar to ask WolframAlpha.

 This Add-on is not affiliated with Wolfram Alpha LLC or Wolfram Research Company.